 For a while there, I joked that I was just going to move into The Monastery.
 I am there a lot and let me tell you, I am NEVER disappointed with it.
 From The Monastery’s gorgeous windows, exposed brick, and to its unique blend of old and new style, the aesthetics are just part of the equation that makes this venue one of Cincinnati’s best.
 What really tops the bill is the service.
 Their food is delicious, and I have seen their team go above and beyond for our couples each time I am there.
 10/10 would recommend – That is why they book almost two years in advance!

 Nestled into the Indian Hills neighborhood, Greenacres Art Center is a magical wedding venue.
-I have only shot there once, but I have a wedding there this May that I am so excited for I can hardly stand it.
-From its breathtaking gardens, to the manor house, it’s honestly like this venue was set up for getting gorgeous images.
+Truthfully, it is the best wedding venue in Cincinnati from a photography perspective.
+From its breathtaking gardens, to the manor house, it’s like this venue was set up for getting gorgeous images.
 It’s prestigious, elegant, and sophisticated.
 It’s definitely a venue that gets published in wedding blogs and magazines OFTEN because of how well it is set up!
 Greenacres is fairly exclusive and only commits to a handful of weddings per year, so get to it early.

 You might sense a theme throughout this list of my favorites.
 I love shooting in parks and anywhere with gorgeous light.
 Some of my favorite weddings ever have taken place at the Ault Park Pavilion.
 Most recently, Anna and Vinny’s wedding which was published in Kentucky Bride Magazine!
 Premier Park Events runs the parks in Cincinnati, and they do an amazing job of helping my couples make their wedding vision come true!
 This is another one that books up FAST!
 Ault is known for it’s gardens, and the stone pavilion that exudes a regal feel.
 That is why so many people choose it as their picture location even if their wedding venue is somewhere else.